Directed individual study: Process

+Eligible students are above a certain GPA (though different universities may set different thresholds for this), and (depending on the department or major) may need to complete certain standard courses as prerequisites.

 A student identifies an area in which he or she wishes to undertake research and approaches a faculty member with expertise in that field to request a directed individual study.

 The student and instructor complete a DIS form and submit it to the academic coordinator who establishes the course in the registration system.
 The student often titles his/her own subject area.

 The content and requirements of the course are worked out between each instructor and student.
 Generally, students should not expect a faculty member to agree to a directed individual study unless they have had the student in a regular class and are familiar with that student.
 The faculty member develops a related syllabus, for review and approval by the department chair and in some cases the dean of the college.